 The Top Bridge suspension bridge is the junction that connects three parks surrounding the Englishman River.
 These parks include Rathtrevor Beach Provincial Park, City of Parksville Top Bridge Mountain Bike Park, and Englishman River Regional Park.
-Obviously, the suspension bridge isn’t a natural wonder (although it is pretty fantastic!), the surrounding area definitely is.
+The suspension bridge isn’t a natural wonder (although it is pretty fantastic!), but the surrounding area definitely is.

 Top Bridge has several access points.
 For easy access to the suspension bridge, head to Chattell Road.
 Just past the truck scales on Highway 19A, you will come to a four-way stop.
 Continue through this four-way stop and then turn right onto Chattell Road.
 You will find the large parking area at the very end.